 It doesn’t…because it’s not easy.

 The easiest thing to do in the marketplace is complain, and, especially today, not just in the local supermarket.
 There are Web sites dedicated to recording awful experiences.
 Even those that encourage recommendation, such as Yelp, TripAdvisor, and Angie’s List, are places where customers can post details describing their displeasure.
+Unfortunately, many people think this is the main purpose of every social media platform.

 So how does all this relate to “The Next School Year Begins Today?”
-Because parents are already looking at these sites to see what they’re going to for the coming school year…especially if school will soon be out for the summer.
+Because parents are already looking at these sites to see what they’re going to do for the coming school year…especially if school will soon be out for the summer.
 You know these parents.
 They’re the ones who haven’t yet registered their children for the coming school year.

 As for what your school needs to do, this is the time for planning, crafting and creating.
 Implementation of what is planned, crafted and created during the summer happens during the school year.
 Last month (May) was the time to evaluate the success of what was implemented over the course of current school year.